eMedicine Specialties > Emergency Medicine > Neurology

 Discussion of available agents has been limited to morphine and hydromorphone.
 ED physicians choose the agent with which they are most familiar and comfortable.
 Clinicians who choose to use meperidine should remember that it provides some euphoria and also has an active metabolite that may accumulate.

 Some pain specialists prefer methadone for its long duration of action and mechanism of action benefit.
 This agent is an NMDA antagonist and may therefore be more effective in neuropathic pain syndromes.
-Conversion from other opioids to methadone should be done by a qualified pain management professional.33 Other long-acting agents include sustained-release forms of oxycodone and morphine.
+Conversion from other opioids to methadone should be done by a qualified pain management professional.[65]
+Other long-acting agents include sustained-release forms of oxycodone and morphine.

 Analgesics

-Pain relief should be a high priority.
+Breaking the pain cycle is high priority.
 Pain control is essential to quality patient care.
 Analgesics ensure patient comfort, promote pulmonary toilet, and have sedating properties.
 Note that controversy exists among authors about the appropriateness of chronic narcotic analgesia.
 Some are opposed.
 Others note that, when more specific measures fail, patients must have pain relief in order to live their lives.
 The latter believe that patients with CRPS have a true chronic pain syndrome.

 Morphine sulphate (Duramorph, MS Contin)